 Rosa Parks Circle often feels like the unofficial hub of downtown Grand Rapids.
 From food trucks and concerts in the summer to ice skating in the winter, the park provides a gathering place for people from all walks of life.
 Both locals and visitors alike agree that this has become the unofficial heart of downtown Grand Rapids, as it was recently named one of five Great Public Spaces in America by the American Planning Association.
 Whether it’s a temporary oasis in a bustling downtown or simply a favorite lunch break location, there’s always something to see and someone to talk to.
 So rest your legs and stay a while.

-At the Grand Rapids Art Museum, check out WOOD TV8’s studio for the local news and take a stroll through the permanent and rotating exhibits.
-Although every Tuesday is free admission, it’s worth the small price to wander the halls of some spectacularly curated art.
+Once you’ve caught your second wind, check out the Grand Rapids Art Museum adjacent to Rosa Parks Circle.
+Stroll through the permanent and rotating exhibits – general admission is free on Tuesdays and Thursday nights, but it’s worth the small regular price to wander the halls of some spectacularly curated art.

 Bike from Rosa Parks Circle to Fulton Street Farmers Market